NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 }

-With the fix, the createContainer has an explicit “env” section, which is not present without the fix.
-Since the issue was with
+With the fix, createContainer has an explicit env section, which was not present before.
+Since the issue was caused by inherited environment variables, this prevents attacker-controlled values like LD_PRELOAD from leaking into the hook process.

 Final thoughts

-This post should cover in depth what comes into play for this vulnerabilty to exist.
+This post should cover, in depth, what comes into play for this vulnerability to exist.
 The only part left out was this one:

 While prestart hooks run in a clean, isolated context, createContainer hooks have a critical property: they inherit environment variables from the container image unless explicitly configured not to.